-Many are justifiably concerned over what President Trump’s 2018 budget proposal, which cuts the US Department of Housing and Urban Development’s budget by $6.2 million, would mean for America’s poor.
+Many are justifiably concerned over what President Trump’s 2018 budget proposal, which cuts the US Department of Housing and Urban Development’s budget by $6.2 billion, would mean for America’s poor.
 But one critical aspect of this problem has received little coverage: how spending cuts will affect Native American communities, who already face significant housing challenges.
 The data show that Native Americans experience worse housing conditions and a higher incidence of homelessness than the US population overall.

 Our recent assessment of Native American housing conditions showed that homelessness affects nearly all tribal areas.
 Nationally, 99.8 percent of tribal housing officials reported that doubling up (i.e., taking in family and friends who would otherwise risk homelessness) was a problem in their tribal areas, and 88 percent said households experience literal homelessness (i.e., sleeping on the street, in emergency shelter, or someplace not meant for human habitation).

 Because homelessness primarily takes the form of doubling up rather than sleeping on the street, homelessness in Indian Country is less conspicuous than in other areas.
 As one person we interviewed put it,

 People go from one family member’s home to another.
 Everyone’s homeless around here, but they just stay with family members and extended families until they get kicked out.
 It’s not good—they are not living in the street, but it’s still not good.

 Designated homeless services are also less common in tribal areas.
 Although homelessness affects nearly all tribal areas, only 46 percent of the tribal housing officials we surveyed noted that people their community use homeless shelters, and only 11 of the 22 tribal areas we visited had a shelter within their tribal area boundaries.